 There are various speech-language therapies, including articulation therapy, language intervention exercises, and others.

-Pediatric speech therapy CT can be due to acquired issues and adult speech difficulties can be caused by an accident or disease, such as a stroke or brain damage.
+Pediatric speech therapy CT can be due to acquired issues, and adult speech difficulties can be caused by an accident or disease, such as a stroke or brain damage.

 What Causes Speech Sound Disorders?

-Adults may have speech & language therapy problems, usually in infancy or after a stroke or brain damage.
+Adults may have speech and language therapy problems, which usually develop in infancy or after a stroke or brain damage.
 However, the most frequent occurrences are presented in young children who are learning speech sounds and cannot make the proper speech sounds on their own.
 Many of these speech sound problems have an unknown etiology.
 We just take it for granted that we can produce a variety of complex speech sounds!
 Most of the kids we treat can’t master particular sounds on their own, so they require Connecticut Speech Language Therapists/Pathologists to help!